 5. Software Updates

 Microsoft pushes a software update when it receives a set of problems or if something major needs to be fixed.
-On the other hand, you would observe a software update to address a little problem.
+And, for this reason — your system potentially breaks with an update or you end up waiting for an update to fix your issue for a significant amount of time.

-So, with Linux, you will notice more updates to fix the problems you might be facing.
-You will not only encounter a larger number of software updates, but you will also observe much faster software updates.
+So, with Linux, you will notice more effective and faster updates to fix the problems you might be facing.
+That’s not the case with Windows.

 One major advantage of using Linux instead of Windows is customization.
 If you like tweaking your system’s looks, Linux is just perfect for you.